luca-marotta/biSBMR/README.md

 The following steps to make the wrapper work on Windows were tested on Windows 7 / Windows 10 with R 3.3 and Rtools >= 3.3

 1. Ensure you installed the R package Rcpp.
-2. Install Rtools 33 from https://cran.r-project.org/bin/windows/Rtools (latest version tested: Rtools34)
+2. Install Rtools from https://cran.r-project.org/bin/windows/Rtools (latest version tested: Rtools34)
    1. Allow the installer to edit your PATH.
    2. Manually Add R to your PATH (see below for details).
 3. Give the file biSBM.bat read and execute permissions (right-click on it, select properties, and edit permissions in the security tab).
 4. Run the example script example_R.R to compile the shared library.
 Make sure to comment the first source command
-##### About Windiws PATH
+##### About Windows PATH

 Usually your R installation on Windows is located in the path C:\Program Files\R\R-vers-num\bin, where vers-num is your R release number.
 In order to call R from MS-DOS you will have to add this path to your system's PATH environment variable.
 To do this, go to Control Panel --> System --> Change Settings and select the Advanced tab.